 STS is a chemoprotectant that has been shown in Phase I and Phase II clinical studies conducted by investigators at OHSU to reduce the loss of hearing in patients, both adults and children, treated with platinum-based chemotherapy agents.
 In 2006, we entered into an agreement with SIOPEL, a multi-disciplinary group of specialists under the umbrella of the International Society of Pediatric Oncology, for the conduct of a randomized trial of STS.
-We are awaiting final regulatory approvals and expect this trial is to begin in the second half of 2007.
-We also continue to work with the U.S. Children's Oncology Group to initiate a randomized trial in the U.S. with STS in children.
-During the six month period ended June 30, 2007, we incurred \$0.2 million of internal and external expenditures relating to STS.
-We incurred \$0.1 million of internal and external expenditures during the three month period ended June 30, 2007.
+Under the terms of the agreement, SIOPEL will conduct and fund the clinical activity and we will provide the drug and drug distribution for the study.
+On October 30, 2007, we announced that SIOPEL had launched the Phase III trial and opened the study for patient enrollment in the UK.
+The study is expected to enroll approximately 100 evaluable children with hepatoblastoma at participating SIOPEL centers in up to 33 countries.
+Patients will be randomized to receive either cisplatin alone, a platinum-based drug associated with frequent hearing loss used to treat hepatoblastoma, or cisplatin plus STS.
+The study, which will be coordinated through the Children's Cancer and Leukaemia Group (CCLG) in the UK, will compare the level of hearing loss (ototoxicity) associated with cisplatin alone versus the combination of cisplatin plus STS, as well as the safety, tolerability and anti-tumor activity in both arms of the study.
+We also continue to work with the Children's Oncology Group ("COG") to initiate a randomized trial of STS in pediatric patients in the U.S. During the nine month period ended September 30, 2007, we incurred \$0.4 million of internal and external expenditures relating to STS.
+We incurred \$0.2 million of internal and external expenditures during the three month period ended September 30, 2007.